Tarot Shuffling Techniques: Methods for Meaningful Card Selection

 How to do it:

-- Hold the deck lengthwise in your non-dominant hand
+- Hold the deck lengthwise in your non-dominant hand, thumb along one long edge, fingers along the other

 - Use your dominant hand to pull a small group (5–15 cards) from the bottom

-The overhand shuffle is excellent for meditation as you shuffle—you can maintain thought and presence throughout the motion.
+The overhand shuffle is excellent for meditation as you shuffle — you can maintain presence with your question throughout the motion without needing to concentrate on mechanics.

 2. The Hindu Shuffle

-Similar to the overhand but horizontal.
-Hold the deck in your dominant hand with fingers and thumb on the short edges.
+Similar to the overhand but horizontal, producing faster randomization.
+Hold the deck in your dominant hand with fingers and thumb gripping the short edges.
 Use your non-dominant hand to pull packets from the front (face side) of the deck and drop them into the palm below.

 3. The Cut Method